DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Management-and-Governance-Services/README2.md

 ### 💡 **Example:**

-You are onboarding a new team.
+You are onboarding a new team. <br>
-→ Use Control Tower to create a new AWS account.
+→ Use Control Tower to create a new AWS account. <br>
-→ Guardrails prevent disabling CloudTrail or creating public S3 buckets.
+→ Guardrails prevent disabling CloudTrail or creating public S3 buckets. <br>
 → Account is compliant **from day one**.

 ---